top of page

 Q: What are the common strings to choose and understanding their characteristics?

-String diameter typically ranges from approximately 0.5mm to 0.7mm.
+String diameter typically ranges from approximately upper 0.5mm to 0.7mm+.
 Thinner strings provide better repulsion, a sharper sound, but less durability.
 Thicker strings offer better durability and can handle higher tension, resulting in better control.
 There is no perfect combination that excels in every aspect.

-Yonex, being the largest brand for racket sports, offers a wide variety of options.
+Yonex, being one of the largest brands for racket sports, offers a wide variety of options.
 The best way to distinguish Yonex strings is to look at the color of the package and read the pentagon chart.

 Yellow stands for durability: Long term use & cheapest category & high tension